Capital-M Music

 If you are starting out today, here’s what I’d recommend to get started.
 You probably already have a computer, and you can get started with whatever you are using now for that.
 If it’s a Mac, then it has Garageband built in, which is an adequate DAW to start with.
 On PC, there are other free DAWs which I haven’t tried, or you can get lite versions of Cubase among other programs.
 If you want to try notation, my favorite free program is Musescore, or look into getting a lite version of Dorico or Sibelius, which will be cheaper than the full “pro” or “ultimate” version.
 It will be limited, but you might be able to start that way and upgrade when you are ready to do so.
 If you are a student, take advantage of student discounts for software while you are still in school.

 There are various free or relatively inexpensive synthesizers and sample libraries to start with in that world.
 Eventually you will want to upgrade to commercial grade synthesizers and libraries, but you don’t have to buy them all at once.
 This is an area that you will keep buying pretty much forever.
 I have a set up that works for me now, but I still get new synths and libraries from time to time when they seem intriguing or when I have some extra money or when a particular need comes up in a project I’m working on.
+I’ll note that it took several years for me to get to a setup I was particularly happy with.
 One thing to consider is what comes built-in to your DAW software.
 Logic Pro has the best overall suite of included synths and effects, though if you are writing for orchestra, I’d still recommend something else over the included orchestral sounds.
 But for electronic music, Logic is excellent as a starting point.
 One of my favorite synths in Logic is Alchemy, which holds its own even against the 3rd party commercial synthesizers.
+It used to be one of the 3rd party synths until Apple bought it.
+The version they released in Logic was a significant upgrade over the version that existed before.
 Logic is also relatively inexpensive compared to its professional level competition.
 With most other DAWs, I’d recommend mostly getting 3rd party synthesizers and libraries sooner, some of which I mention below.

 Hardware-wise, once you have a computer I’d start with a midi keyboard of some sort, and you’ll want an audio interface and ideally real studio speakers as soon as you can get them depending on what your studio goals are.
 You can start with computer speakers (external - built-in speakers will never be adequate for this work, even as nice as the speakers on my MacBook Pro are now), but they won’t be as useful for mixing as studio monitors.
 Headphones are another option as a stopgap, but there are other problems with mixing on standard studio headphones and you are better off with speakers as soon as practical.
 You will want headphones as well for recording yourself or others if nothing else, but mixing on them should be a last resort.